 Think Facebook is just for friends?
-I did too until Facebook recently rolled out a massive structural change to Facebook Pages.
+I did too until Facebook rolled out a massive structural change to Facebook Pages.
 Now businesses that setup “Pages” have more options to use Facebook like a regular user.
 How does this benefit a small business or professional person like a blogger?

 Facebook Page and the Facebook Profile

 With a few simple steps I’m going to outline how it’s easy to separate Facebook “friends” into two distinct groups – your personal friends with your regular Facebook profile, and business fans and people you would like your page to be a fan of.
 Now, Facebook pages have the ability to like other pages.
 This comes in handy in four ways.

 - You can get other pages to notice your page when you like them.